railsuser2014/openobject-doc-book-en/source/book/6/6_17_Purchases/index.rst

 Then leave the document in that state.
 When you receive the response from the supplier, use the menu :menuselection:`Purchase Management --> Supplier Orders --> My Price Requests`.
 Then select the order and complete it.

-When you want to approve the order, use the button *Confirm ???
-Supplier*.
+When you want to approve the order, use the button :guilabel:`Confirm ???
+Supplier`.
 The price request then passes into the confirmed state.
 Since this isn't confirmed by the supplier any more, it has no further impact on the system.
-To approve it click the button *Approved by Supplier*.
+To approve it click the button :guilabel:`Approved by Supplier`.

 .. todo:: several ??? here, need to replace them.